 Independently tested ballistic armor is submitted to an NIJ certified lab instead of submitting through the NIJ, and it's usually a single panel or a spread of panels tested against the threat level you wish to claim the system addresses.
-With respect to our premium light weight system the Razor Light 3-A or RZLIIIA we submit the panel comprised of Dyneema SB117, and test it against the .44 Magnum, and then present test data showing that the blunt force signature (trauma determined by the indentation in the clay backing) to be less than 44mm mark allowed, and at the weight we advertise we relay on DSM's advertised V-50 data to back the system.
-Additionally when we receive a lot of material from DSM we submit a panel for confirmation of repeatable performance.
+With respect to our premium light weight system the Razor Light 3-A or RZLIIIA, we submit the panel comprised of Dyneema SB117, and test it against the .44 Magnum, and then present test data showing that the blunt force signature (trauma determined by the indentation in the clay backing) to be less than the 44mm mark allowed.
+At the weight we advertise we rely on DSM's advertised V-50 data to back the system.
+Additionally when we receive a "lot" of material from DSM we submit a panel for confirmation of repeatable performance.
 We also do in house testing as a final confirmation.
 Generally speaking we are at the same weight as other certified systems.
-So a proper independently tested system with proper QC protocols in place produces a good product that you can depend on.
+So a proper independently tested system, with proper QC protocols in place produces a good product that you can depend on.

-One of the statements that we have heard when approaching department on buying our armor is that they usually want NIJ certified systems, and the reason they claim is they believe the NIJ makes sure it works.
+One of the statements that we have heard when making sales proposals to departments is that they usually want NIJ certified systems, and the reason they claim is they believe the NIJ makes sure it works.
 Unfortunately, that is a major misconception, the NIJ doesn't do that; they quantify, record, and publish a list.
 The truth is the accredited certified laboratory makes sure it works!

 So independent testing and proper QC protocols by the company is a perfectly viable approach to selling reliable armor!